 Creating a solid connection is the heart of any wiring job.
 Start by carefully stripping about five inches of the outer plastic sheathing from the ends of the cables you’re joining.
 Next, use a wire stripper to remove about half an inch of the colored insulation from the individual wires, exposing the copper beneath.
 Now, match the wires by color—black to black (hot), white to white (neutral)—and twist the exposed copper ends together clockwise.
 Do the same for the bare copper or green ground wires.
 To finish, screw a wire nut over each twisted pair until it’s tight.
 Give each wire a gentle tug to confirm it’s secure inside the nut.

-How to Properly Secure Wires in a Junction Box
+Securing Wires Inside a Junction Box

 Every wire splice must be contained within a junction box—this is a non-negotiable rule required by electrical code.
 A junction box protects the vulnerable connections from damage, moisture, and dust, and contains any potential sparks to prevent a fire.
 Once your wires are spliced, carefully fold them into the box, making sure not to overcrowd it or bend the wires too sharply.
 Secure the junction box to a stud or joist so it’s stable, and always attach the cover plate.
 Most importantly, the box must remain accessible, meaning you can’t bury it behind drywall or insulation.
 You always need to be able to get to it for future electrician repairs.